Waleed bin Ibrahim Al Ibrahim

 Waleed bin Ibrahim Al Ibrahim (وليد بن إبراهيم آل إبراهيم Walīd bin Ibrahīm Āl Ibrahīm) (born 1962) is a Saudi Arabian businessman, and founder and chairman of Middle East Broadcasting Center, known as MBC Group.

 In 2018, the government of Saudi Arabia arranged to acquire 60 percent of MBC, leaving the remaining 40 per cent of the company in Al Ibrahim’s hands.
-MBC Group said in a statement that Al Ibrahim would retain his stake and had, in his capacity as chairman, reviewed growth plans during a held in the United Arab Emirates on 29 May 2018.
+MBC Group said in a statement that Al Ibrahim would retain his stake and had, in his capacity as chairman, reviewed growth plans during a meeting held in the United Arab Emirates on 29 May 2018.

+The Saudi Arabian government's acquisition of the MBC stake came against the backdrop of a number of owners and board members of MBC being summoned in 2017 to Riyadh, where they were arrested, accused of corruption, and locked in the Ritz-Carlton.
+These moves came following years of the Saudi Crown Prince attempting to purchase the media company.
+After 83 days the company's chief owner Waleed al-Ibrahim was released.
+A "senior MBC executive" was cited by Arabian Business as stating that Waleed al-Ibrahim was found innocent of any wrongdoing.

 Early life and education

 Waleed Al Ibrahim was born in 1962 and raised in Saudi Arabia.
 He has eight brothers.
-Two of his elder brothers, Abdulaziz and Khalid, are businessmen investing in real estate in the U.S. His sister, Al Jawhara Al Ibrahim, was one of the wives of King Fahd.
+Two of his elder brothers, Abdulaziz and Khalid, are businessmen investing in real estate in the U.S. His sister, Al Jawhara Al Ibrahim, was one of at least thirteen wives of King Fahd.
 Another, Maha Al Ibrahim, married the former deputy minister of defence and aviation, Prince Abdul Rahman, full-brother of King Fahd.
 His third sister, Mohdi Al Ibrahim, is the spouse of the former Saudi minister of higher education, Khaled Al Angari.

 Al Ibrahim received education in Oregon, USA, during the 1980s and completed his higher education there.